About Banner GetInv

 Public meetings and activities keep you informed and allow you to take part in Louisiana’s coastal restoration activities.

-Whether you want to attend a CWPPRA Task Force meetings, parish Coastal Zone Management meetings, or coastal conferences; the CWPPRA Calendar can help keep you informed about ways that you as a citizen can have your voice heard in issues related to Louisiana wetlands.
+Whether you want to attend a CWPPRA Task Force meetings, parish Coastal Zone Management meetings, or coastal conferences, the CWPPRA Calendar can help keep you informed about ways that you as a citizen can have your voice heard in issues related to Louisiana wetlands.

 or To receive meeting announcements via U.S. mail send a request to